Synergy (software)

 Synergy is a software application for sharing a keyboard and mouse between multiple computers.
 It is used in situations where several PCs are used together, with a monitor connected to each, but are to be controlled by one user.
-The user needs only one keyboard and mouse on the desk — similar to a KVM switch without the video.
+The user needs only one keyboard and mouse on the desk—similar to a KVM switch without the video.

 Partly open source and partly closed source, the open source components are released under the terms of the GNU General Public License, which is free software.
 The first version of Synergy was created on May 13, 2001, by Chris Schoeneman and worked with the X Window System only.
 Synergy now supports Windows, macOS, Linux, and other Unix-like operating systems.

 Design

 Once the program is installed, users can move the mouse "off" the side of their desktop on one computer, and the mouse pointer will appear on the desktop of another computer.
 Key presses will be delivered to whichever computer the mouse-pointer is located in.
 This makes it possible to control several machines as easily as if they were a single multi-monitor computer.
 The clipboard and even screensavers can be synchronized.

 The program is implemented as a server which defines which screen-edges lead to which machines, and one or more clients, which connect to the server to offer the use of their desktops.
 The keyboard and mouse are connected to the server machine.

-As of version 2.0 (2017) keystrokes, mouse movements and clipboard contents are sent via an encrypted SSL network connection.
+As of version 2.0 (2017) keystrokes, mouse movements, and clipboard contents are sent via an encrypted SSL network connection.
 This previously required the purchase of the Pro edition in version 1.
-In July 2013 the Defuse Security Group reported the proprietary encryption used in Synergy 1.6 to be insecure and released an exploit which could be used to passively decrypt the commands sent to the Synergy 1.6 clients.
+In July 2013, the Defuse Security Group reported the proprietary encryption used in Synergy 1.6 to be insecure and released an exploit that could be used to passively decrypt the commands sent to the Synergy 1.6 clients.
 This was solved by using SSL in 1.7.

-TCP/IP communications (default port 24800) are used to send mouse, keyboard and clipboard events between computers in Synergy 1.
+TCP/IP communications (default port 24800) are used to send mouse, keyboard, and clipboard events between computers in Synergy 1.